1-B-K-V-7/Resume_parser/README.md

 Current Position
 Years of Experience (calculated accurately based on the current date) Result Presentation: The extracted data is formatted using Markdown and displayed on the web interface.

+##Assumptions and Limitations
+The application is designed for DOCX and PDF formats, and deviations from these may lead to errors in processing.
+It relies on structured resumes, meaning unconventional layouts may impact data extraction accuracy.

+##Future Improvements
+Future iterations aim to enhance parsing accuracy with unstructured resumes  and support additional file formats for user convenience.
+Improvements will also focus on developing a more interactive UI for editing parsed data and refining error handling for clearer user guidance.

                                                            ****************